 Examines stories and other forms of cultural expression related to the emergence of “modern” youth in Japan.
 We pay particular attention to the cultural, historical and political backgrounds that facilitated the establishment of such a category.
 Primarily focusing on literature, readings also include other modern expressive media such as film, cartoons, animation and online bulletin boards.
 We will also examine the production and dissemination of certain images of “youth” by mass media.
 Readings and discussion in English.
 (Same as East Asian Languages and Literatures 251.)

 Study of literary and musical dimensions of operas by major composers from Monteverdi and Mozart to the present.
 Emphasis on the transformation of independent texts into librettos and the effects of music as it reflects language and dramatic action.
 Includes such works as Orfeo, The Marriage of Figaro, Otello, The Turn of the Screw and Candide.
-Prerequisite, two courses in literature or two in music or one in each field, or consent of instructors.
-(Same as Music 258.)
+Prerequisite, two courses in music or two in literature, or one in each field, or consent of instructors.
+Music 358 has an additional independent project.
+(Same as Music 258/358 and Literature and Creative Writing 258/358 and Literature and Creative Writing 258/358.)
 Maximum enrollment, 24.
-Hamessley and P Rabinowitz.

 Heaven, Hell and the Space in Between: Devils and Deities in Russian Literature and Art.